alsaif1431/AI-WebScrapper/README.md

 python -m venv venv

 # 2. Activate the virtual environment
-# On Windows:
 venv\Scripts\activate

-# On Mac/Linux:
-source venv/bin/activate

 # 3. Install dependencies
 pip install -r requirements.txt

-#if there are any errors in the instalation please install every library in the requirements.txt

 # 4. *********     IMPORTANT     ********
         1. **[Create a free Supabase account](https://supabase.com/)**.